pmborg/Gravity-is-the-4th-Dimension/README.md

 ---

-# 🚀 5.
-Thought Experiment: Two Asteroids at Light Speed
+# 🚀 6.
+Thought Experiment: Two Asteroids & Proper Time = 0

 > *“If two asteroids travel at light speed toward each other, their proper time is zero.”*